 Our goal is to make it easy for you to find answers to your questions.
-You can chat with us live in the app, or contact us on our website, www.anthem.com, or through an Anthem-enabled device.
+You can chat with us live in the app, or contact us on our website, www.anthem.com.

 How to Find a Provider in the Network